networkx/nx-guides/content/algorithms/dag/index.md

 #### Step 1.
 Initialize indegrees.

-Since in Kahn's algorithm we are only interested in the indegrees of the vertices, instead of removing the edges, we will decrease the indegree of the corresponding vertex.
+Since in Kahn's algorithm we are only interested in the indegrees of the vertices, in order to preserve the structure of the graph as it is passed in, instead of removing the edges, we will decrease the indegree of the corresponding vertex.
 Therefore, we will save these values in a separate _dictionary_ `indegree_map`.